Canadian Gardening

+History

+Canadian Gardening was first published in February 1990, by Avid Media, which owned it until 2004 when it was acquired by Transcontinental Media.

+Readership and Awards

-Published eight times a year, the magazine had a readership of more than 2 ½ million gardeners.
+Published eight times a year, the magazine had a readership of more than 2.5 million gardeners.
 In 2007, it was awarded Best Magazine of the Year in the best-selling magazine category, while editor-in-chief Aldona Satterthwaite received an Editor of the Year award from the Canadian Society of Magazine Editors.

+Closure

-In February 2016 it was announced that the magazine and its website would be closed following the Spring issue.
+In February 2016, it was announced that the magazine and its website would be closed following the Spring issue.
 The last issue was published in March 2016.